Get 20-30% off everything and a FREE gift with purchase. No coupon is necessary. (Click for Details)

-Epoxy clay offers new way to make unique jewelry designs.
+Epoxy clay offers a unique way to make one-of-a-kind jewelry designs.
 It will adhere to almost any kind of material including metal, wood and glass.
 It's really easy to use and takes little effort to create something beautiful.
 Just follow these quick steps!

 Mix equal parts A and B together in your hands and knead together for at least 4 minutes.
 It's best to do a combination pattern of kneading the clay together and rolling it in your hands in order to thoroughly blend the two parts.
 Once the two parts are mixed, you can work with the clay for up to 90 minutes before it starts to harden.